-South by Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal
+South By Southwest SXSW 2017: Festival Denies ‘Misleading’ Immigration Scandal

 Apart from the dispute with Told Slant, South by Southwest has made it clear what side of the recent immigration controversy they stand on.
 SXSW 2017 will feature a special showcase of artists from the seven countries banned by the Trump administration’s recent executive order on immigration.
 A statement from the event’s Facebook page underlines how important the organizers feel it is to harness the massive press attention garnered by the festival, especially considering how important cultural exchange is to the live music industry.

-“We need to make it our mission to use whatever power we have at our disposal — the power of media, the power of capital, and the power of music — to promote diversity, empathy, and understanding… For those whose work it is to promote cultural diversity in America, its impact has been disastrous.
+“We need to make it our mission to use whatever power we have at our disposal — the power of media, the power of capital, and the power of music — to promote diversity, empathy, and understanding.
+For those whose work it is to promote cultural diversity in America, its impact has been disastrous.
 Arts presenters are reluctant to risk contracting performers from these seven countries, for fear shifting immigration policy could scuttle a long-planned project, and all the costs and waste that that would entail.”

 Hosted in Austin, Texas, often considered the progressive heart of the conservative state, South by Southwest has been around for three decades.
 In the past few years, it has come under increasing criticism for contributing to the gentrification of the state capital and becoming much more commercial than was originally intended.
 In 2013, NPR reporter Andrea Swensson wrote an article explaining why she would no longer be attending despite fond memories of watching it come into its own.